 The study concluded that dry mouth as a side effect was independently associated with a decrease in CPAP adherence at 12 months.
 They study also came to the conclusion that optimizing early use of CPAP equipment as well as interventions to reduce side effects is key to enhancing the long term use of CPAP adherence in patients that have obstructive sleep apnea that is moderate or severe.

 Other studies have indicated that patients are more likely to continue with CPAP therapy if patterns of CPAP adherence are established as soon as the patients starts CPAP therapy.

 Treatments for Oral Dryness

 Fortunately, if a CPAP patient experiences dry mouth during the day, there are a number of over-the-counter drugs that are easily available and can help patients mitigate the effects of dry mouth.

 If the patient is experiencing excessive dryness in the course of the night due to a condition such as Sjorgen’s disease, it is more challenging to manage.
 Thankfully, there are products that exist that have a record of being effective in managing excessive dry mouth during the night as well as dry mouth that is associated with use of CPAP equipment.

 XyliMelts® is one such product.
 It is designed to work as an adhering disc that can be attached to the teeth or gingiva.
 It is shaped like a disc and works by slowly dissolving over time.
 On one side, the drug is coated with a vegetable gum adhesive, which makes it possible to attach it to oral surfaces.

 Empirical assessment has shown that patients using these oral adhering drug wake up to an after taste of mild mint flavoring.
-This gustatory effect combined with mechanical stimulation that is provided by the adhering disc, was found to diminish the perception of oral dryness once the patient awoke .
+This gustatory effect combined with mechanical stimulation that is provided by the adhering disc, was found to diminish the perception of oral dryness once the patient awoke according to this study .